Becoming a Doctor Later in Life: Why It’s Not Too Late

 To address unmet health care needs

 Not everyone realizes they’re destined to be a doctor at a young age.
-Dr. Margaret Russell, a St. George’s University (SGU) grad and Family Physician, spent more than 20 years teaching.
+Dr. Margaret Russell, a SGU grad and family physician, spent more than 20 years as a teacher.
 It wasn’t until a neighbor’s young child died of pneumonia in a rural area lacking adequate health care that she decided to change course.

 “I thought to myself, ‘I am going to fix this situation.
 I am going to be a doctor in a rural town that needs me,’” Dr. Russell recalls.

-Dr. Russel continues to draw on everything she learned from her first several years practicing rural medicine.
-Her diverse experiences at SGU and in rural medicine have helped her teach many residents.
+Dr. Russel’s diverse experiences at SGU and in rural medicine helped her teach many residents and further hone her skills.
 She’s also developed an acute sense of what individuals need.
 “I’ve been told I don’t miss much in terms of my evaluation of a patient,” she says.

 To be certain it was the right career path

-For Dr. Bernard Remakus, an Internist and author of Keystone, taking a four-year break between college and medical school was an opportunity to seek valuable life experiences.
-He obtained a master’s degree, tried his hand at teaching, and coached a few high school sports before enrolling in medical school.
+For Dr. Bernard Remakus, an internist and author of Keystone, taking a four-year break between college and medical school was an opportunity to seek valuable life experiences.
+He obtained a master’s degree, tried his hand at teaching, and coached a few high school sports teams before enrolling in medical school.